• Media type: E-Book

 • Extent: 1 Online-Ressource

-• Language: Not determined
+• Language: Without Specification

 • Keywords: DEVELOPING COUNTRIES ; DEVELOPING COUNTRY ; DEVELOPMENT BANK ; DIESEL ; DIFFUSION ; ECONOMIC DEVELOPMENT ; ELECTRICITY ; ELECTRICITY CONSUMPTION ; ELECTRICITY GENERATION ; ELECTRICITY PRICES ; ELECTRICITY PRODUCTION ; ELECTRICITY SUPPLY ; ELECTRICITY TARIFF ; ELECTRICITY TARIFFS ; EMERGING MARKET ; EMERGING MARKETS ; EMISSION ; EMISSION PERMITS ; EMPLOYMENT ; ENABLING ENVIRONMENT ; ENERGY EFFICIENCY ; ENERGY MARKETS ; ENERGY POLICIES ; ENERGY SOURCES ; [...]